Belgium beat England to top spot with Januzaj strike

 England then pushed on looking for an equaliser but they lacked a cutting edge.
 Striker Marcus Rashford had the best chance but his shot was already wide of the target when keeper Thibaut Courtois got his fingertips to the ball.

-Belgium came close to a second goal in the final minutes when Jordan Pickford made a diving save to keep out a rasping Dries Mertens effort but by then both sides seemed to have accepted their lot as they looked ahead to the second round.
+Belgium came close to a second goal in the final minutes when Jordan Pickford made a diving save to keep out a rasping Dries Mertens effort but by then both sides seemed to have accepted their lot and can now focus on the second round.

+"We are not looking at paths," Martinez said.
+"For now, Japan is the only priority that we have."